 BA, Yale University; JD, Harvard University

-Arthur E. Wilmarth, Jr. is quoted in Bloomberg BNA about the possibility of companies applying for ILC charters.
+Arthur E. Wilmarth, Jr. is quoted in The Wall Street Journal about industrial loan company charters.

-Arthur E. Wilmarth, Jr. is quoted in American Banker about how a high asset threshold would undermine the FRB's ability to regulate SIFIs.
+Arthur E. Wilmarth, Jr. writes in American Banker about how a high asset threshold would undermine the FRB's ability to regulate SIFIs.